stefanieZhao77/hash_tableid/README.md

 The tool will:
 1. Create backup files with '.backup' extension
-2. Update the original files with hashed IDs
+2. Update the original files with added consent status column (original IDs preserved)
+3. Create training tables (`<filename>_training.<extension>`) with only 'granted' consent records and hashed IDs
-3. Create and maintain 'id_lookup_table.csv' showing original and hashed IDs
+4. Create and maintain 'id_lookup_table.csv' showing original and hashed IDs with consent status
-4. Update the mapping file with processing status
+5. Update the mapping file with processing status

 ## Safety Features